JaumeAmoresDS/nbmodular/README.md

 ## Features

-- Convert cells to functions.
+- [x] Convert cells to functions.
-- The logic of a single function can be written across multiple cells.
+- [x] The logic of a single function can be written across multiple cells.
+- [x] Functions can be either regular functions or unit test functions.
+- [x] Functions and tests are exported to separate python modules.
+- [ ] TODO: use nbdev to sync the exported python module with the notebook code, so that changes to the module are reflected back in the notebook.
-- Optional: processed cells can continue to operate as cells or be only used as functions from the moment they are converted.
+- [x] Processed cells can continue to operate as cells or be only used as functions.
-- Create an additional pipeline function that provides the data-flow from the first to the last function call in the notebook.
+- [x] A pipeline function is automatically created and updated.
+This pipeline provides the data-flow from the first to the last function call in the notebook.
-- Write all the notebook functions to a separate python module.
-- Compare the result of the pipeline with the result of running the original notebook.
-- Converted functions act as nodes in a dependency graph.
+- [x] Functions act as nodes in a dependency graph.
 These nodes can optionally hold the values of local variables for inspection outside of the function.
 This is similar to having a single global scope, which is the original situation.
-Since this is memory-consuming, it is optional and may not be the default.
+Since this is memory-consuming, storing local variables is optional.
+- [x] Local variables are persisted in disk, so that we may decide to reuse previous results without running the whole notebook.
-- Optional: Once we are able to construct a graph, we may be able to draw it or show it in text, and pass it to ADG processors that can run functions sequentially or in parallel.
+- [ ] TODO: Once we are able to construct a graph, we may be able to draw it or show it in text, and pass it to ADG processors that can run functions sequentially or in parallel.
-- Persist the inputs and outputs of functions, so that we may decide to reuse previous results without running the whole notebook.
-- Optional: if we have the dependency graph and persisted inputs / outputs, we may decide to only run those cells that are predecessors of the current one, i.e., the ones that provide the inputs needed by the current cell.
+- [ ] TODO: if we have the dependency graph and persisted inputs / outputs, we may decide to only run those cells that are predecessors of the current one, i.e., the ones that provide the inputs needed by the current cell.
-- Optional: if we associate a hash code to input data, we may only run the cells when the input data changes.
+- [ ] TODO: if we associate a hash code to input data, we may only run the cells when the input data changes.
 Similarly, if we associate a hash code with AST-converted function code, we may only run those cells whose code has been updated.
-- Optional: have a mechanism for indicating test examples that go into different test python files. = Optional: the output of a test cell can be used for assertions, where we require that the current output is the same as the original one.
+- [ ] TODO: the output of a test cell can be used for assertions, where we require that the current output is the same as the original one.

-## Roadmap

-- [ ] Convert cell code into functions:
-  - [x] Inputs are those variables detected in current cell and also detected in previous cells.
-This solution requires that created variables have unique names across the notebook.
-However, even if a new variable with the same name is defined inside the cell, the resulting function is still correct.
-  - Outputs are, at this moment, all the variables detected in current cell that are also detected in posterior cells.
-- Filter out outputs:
-  - Variables detected in current cell, and also detected in previous cells, might not be needed as outputs of the current cell, if the current cell doesn’t modify those variables.
-To detect potential
-    modifications:
-    - AST:
-      - If variable appears only on the right of assign statements or in if statements.
-      - If it appears only as argument of functions which we know don’t modify the variable, such as `print`.
-    - Comparing variable values before and after cell:
-      - Good for small variables where doing a deep copy is not computationally expensive.
-    - Using type checker:
-      - Making the variable `Final` and using mypy or other type checker to see if it is modified in the code.
-  - Provide hints:
-    - Variables that come from other cells might not be needed as output.
-The remaining are most probably needed.
-    - Variables that are modified are clearly needed.
+- [ ] TODO: Compare the result of the pipeline with the result of running the original notebook.
+- [ ] TODO: Currently, AST processing is used for assessing whether variables are modified in the cell or are just read.
+This just gives an estimate.
+We may want to compare the values of existing variables before and after running the code in the cell.
+We may also use a type checker such as mypy to assess whether a variable is immutable in the cell (e.g., mark the variable as Final and see if mypy complaints)

 ## Install